djebos/mhddos-azure-terraform/README.md

 # Overview

-Here I use Terraform to automate Azure VM deployment which run MHDDOS docker container (actually can run any container).
+Here I use Terraform to automate Azure VM deployment which run [MHDDOS](https://github.com/MHProDev/MHDDoS) or [MHDDOS_PROXY](https://github.com/porthole-ascend-cinnamon/mhddos_proxy) docker container.
 You can deploy VMs to any Azure region, I prefer those that are located in Asia.
 Table of available regions:

 | Region code        |     Region Name      |